SandTechStuff/AeroFirefox/README.md

 This theme uses images extracted from the official Windows 7 msstyles theme file, so the buttons are as accurate as possible (besides the hover glow).

-Unsure if this supports any other operating systems, feel free to test any yourself.

-## Installation 💾

-Install like any other Firefox CSS theme.
-1. Check for compatibility issues in the chart below.
-2. Open `about:config`
-3. Set `toolkit.legacyUserProfileCustomizations.stylesheets` to true
-4. Open `about:profiles`
-5. Click `Open Folder` next to the root directory of your currently selected profile.
-6. Copy the `chrome` folder from this repository into your Firefox profile folder.

 |Operating System|Supported?  |
 |:---------------|:----------:|
 |Windows 11      |✅          |